The Uncle Al Show: History

 By the mid-late 1960s the show was scaled back to one 90-minute episode per day from 9 to 10:30 am, running opposite WLWT's Paul Dixon Show.

-By 1955 Uncle Al had become so popular that executives from CBS came to Cincinnati to consult with Al about hosting a similar show on their network; this was before WCPO switched affiliation from ABC to CBS in 1961.
+By 1955 Uncle Al had become so popular that executives from CBS came to Cincinnati to consult with Al about hosting a similar show on their network.
+This was before WCPO switched affiliation from ABC to CBS in 1961.
 Station executives understandably refused to release Lewis from his contract, so CBS brass settled on Howdy Doody alum Bob Keeshan to host their new kids' show, which became Captain Kangaroo.
-When WCPO switched networks, both shows would run back-to-back on weekday mornings.
+When WCPO switched networks, both shows ran back-to-back on weekday mornings.

 Lewis' wife Wanda joined the show in 1956.
 Initially, Wanda was called "Captain Windy", costumed in a superhero-like outfit during the early days of the show, and was seen "flying" Superman-style before she made her entrance on stage.
 Her shy, quiet manner inspired colleague Paul Dixon to call her "The Windy One" when they co-starred on their own show.

 Uncle Al's show was picked up by ABC from October 18, 1958, until September 19, 1959.